Benjamin Langat

-He was re-elected in the 2022 general election for the United Democratic Alliance.
+He was elected in the 2022 general election to Parliament under United Democratic Alliance.

 Early life

 Hon.
 Benjamin Langat was born in Chepkoiyo Village, Ainamoi in the then Kericho District.

 Education

-He went to Kericho High School for his O'Levels studies and proceeded to the University of Nairobi to pursue his undergraduate degree in Commerce.
-He furthered his studies to a postgraduate level leading to a Master of Business Administration from the same university.
+He attended Kericho High School for his O'Levels studies and proceeded to the University of Nairobi to pursue his undergraduate degree in Commerce.
+He furthered his studies to postgraduate level leading to a Master of Business Administration from the same university.
 Hon.
 Langat is also a fully Certified Public Accountant (CPA) and has his membership in good standing at the Institute of Certified Public Accountants.
-Langat is currently pursuing his PhD in finance at the University of Nairobi.
+Langat is currently pursuing his PhD in Finance at the University of Nairobi.